API Reference¶

 Like anneal, this explores neighbors.
 Unlike anneal, it's greedy: always pick the best neighbor.
 The trick is the tabu list, a memory of recent moves that are temporarily forbidden.
 This prevents cycling back to solutions you just left, forcing the search to explore new territory.

-Use this for routing (traveling salesmen probelm), scheduling, or when you want more control than anneal.
+Use this for routing (traveling salesmen problem), scheduling, or when you want more control than anneal.
 Tabu is deterministic where anneal is probabilistic, so results are more reproducible and easier to debug.

 from solvor.tabu import tabu_search, solve_tsp